jesalmehta/jesalmehta.github.io/_work/touch-switches-for-home-automation.markdown

   caption: Product visualization

 ---
+Brief :

-Brief : To develop switches that can be retrofit into existing standard panels
+To develop switches that can be retrofit into existing standard panels

 Areas of work :

-Multiple parts for support of touch panel and associated electronics Enclosure part for electronics
+Multiple parts for support of touch panel and associated electronics

+Enclosure design for electronics

 Design of various switch icons

 Backlight effect of switch icons

 Additional parts to support various sensors

 Starter kit package design

 Prototyping and testing

 Short run production for initial deployment

 All of the above for two families of panels